doniseferi/suntimes/README.md

 # sun
-A lightweight JavaScript library offering astronomical observational data on the sun
+A lightweight JavaScript library offering observational data on the sun